 Note that the key word in the Agreement above is "unsolicited".
 If You have a truly great idea that is perfect for Apple and you want to be compensated for it, you should find a way to get in touch with someone who works there and have them invite you to present the idea.
 That would make the terms of your submission different from those detailed above.

 NOTICE: Please be reminded that this information is being presented by Invention City, Inc. and that Invention City is NOT Apple Computer and the website inventioncity.com has no affiliation with Apple of any kind.

 We do not encourage anyone to send us emails or comments intended for Apple.
 But if you do, we may post them with your permission.

 To Whom it May Concern:

-As a faithful Apple customer since the early ‘80s, I’ve become accustomed to and tolerant of the changes in Apple products...until now.
+As a faithful Apple customer since the early ‘80s, I became accustomed to and tolerant of the changes in Apple products...until now.
 The last Apple product I purchased was an iPad w/keyboard.
-After my MacBook Pro finally died last year, I hoped I’d be able to do my work as a writer on the less expensive iPad.
+After my MacBook Pro finally died last year, I hoped I would be able to do my work as a writer on the less expensive iPad.
 Unfortunately, I have found it to be wholly unsatisfactory for an author’s use.
 Worse, the lack of USB ports has made it difficult for me to transfer the many book manuscripts I have saved on memory sticks to my iPad.
 The same would be true had I bought a laptop, instead.
 You should have kept that useful feature on your products, in my opinion.
 How much thinner do you have to make your computers, anyway?
-They’re already so lightweight that a strong gust of wind could blow them away.
+They are already so lightweight that a strong gust of wind could blow them away.